London-Beach/ask/README.md

 To access the site, go to your browser and open up `http://localhost:8080`.

+To run the tests, navigate to the project root folder and run:

+    lein midje

 ## Structure

 The application uses Clojure on the back-end and a standard mixture of HTML/CSS/JS on the front-end.
 [Http-kit][5] is used as the http-client and web sockets are utilised to handle the realtime communication.